kensanata/just-halberds/Knives.md

-An example for such a chain of secrets would be this: The power of the king is due to the riches he amassed → he got these riches from a dragon’s hoard → he got this heard with an invisibility cape → he got this cape from a dwarf king → this dwarf king still lives in Niflheim and has cursed the gold.
+An example for such a chain of secrets would be this: The power of the king is due to the riches he amassed → he got these riches from a dragon’s hoard → he got this hoard with an invisibility cape → he got this cape from a dwarf king → this dwarf king still lives in Niflheim and has cursed the gold.
 These chains don’t have to be too long.
 Five steps is a good start.
-Make sure to have several such chains.
+Make sure to have several such chains for players to learn about.

 Here’s another example: The king’s wife used to be a ferocious fighter → she had promised to marry only the one would best her in a wrestling